digital-asset/daml/docs/source/daml/reference/templates.rst

 - ``signatory`` keyword.
 After ``where``.
 Followed by at least one ``Party``.
 - Signatories are the parties (see the ``Party`` type) who must consent to the creation of an instance of this contract.
 They are the parties who would be put into an *obligable position* when this contract is created.

   DAML won't let you put someone into an obligable position without their consent.
-So if the contract will cause obligations for a party, they *must* be a signatory.
+So if the contract will cause obligations for a party, they *must* be a signatory. **If they haven't authorized it, you won't be able to create the contract.** In this situation, you may see errors like:

+  ``NameOfTemplate requires authorizers Party1,Party2,Party, but only Party1 were given.``
 - When a signatory consents to the contract creation, this means they also authorize the consequences of :ref:`choices <daml-ref-choices>` that can be exercised on this contract.
 - The contract instance is visible to all signatories (as well as the other stakeholders of the contract).
+That is, the compiler automatically adds signatories as observers.
-- You must have least one signatory per template.
+- You **must** have least one signatory per template.
 You can have many, either as a comma-separated list or reusing the keyword.
+You could pass in a list (of type ``[Party]``).

 .. _daml-ref-observers: